qiz-li/lovelace-soft-ui/README.md

 ## Dark Themes
 Any dark theme consisting a **dark grey/black background** should work.

-**Please note the background of the theme cannot be compeletly black.**
+**Please note the background of the theme cannot be completely black.**

 The following themes are available in [**HACS**](https://hacs.xyz).